sjimhdez/radio-player-page/README.md

 1. Upload the `radio-player-page` folder to `/wp-content/plugins/`.
 2. Activate the plugin from **Plugins > Installed Plugins**.
 3. Configure it via **Settings > Radio Player Page Settings**:
-   - Enter your stream URL (Icecast, Shoutcast, MP3).
+   - Add up to 6 stations.
-   - Select the page where the player will be injected.
+   - For each station, enter the stream URL and select the target page.

 ## WordPress Plugin